 29 Jun 10 Things I didn´t know about Kenya

 Travelling has a lot of benefits.
-Besides meeting new people, experiencing new cultures and trying new food – it will also help you to broaden your mind.
+Besides meeting new people, experiencing new cultures and trying new food – it will also help you to broaden your mind and you might even learn a local language.
 During my 10 day road trip in Kenya I learned many things that I didn´t know before.
-I put together a list of 10 things that I found super interesting.
+I put together a list of 10 Kenya facts that I found super interesting.

 Don´t forget to pin my post: